jonboiser/vue-libs-dash-docs/README.md

-# vue-router-dash-docs
+# vue-libs-dash-docs

-Project to make a Dash-compatible docset for Vue Router.
+Project to make a Dash-compatible docsets for:

+* Vue Router
+* Vuex
+* vue-test-utils